Stop the Post-Hike Hobble: 3 Best Hiking Backpacks for Back Pain

 A backpack isn’t just a bag you throw stuff in.
 It is a suspension system.
 And when that system fails, your body pays the price.

-There are three main reasons backpacks cause back pain, and none of them have anything to do with being out of shape.
+There are four main reasons backpacks cause back pain, and none of them have anything to do with being out of shape.

 1. The Torso Mismatch

 Two people who are both 5’10” can have torso lengths that differ by several inches.
-If the pack is too long or too short, the suspension can’t do its job, and all that load transfers directly into your shoulders and lower back.
+If the pack is too long or too short, the suspension cannot do its job.
+All that load transfers directly into your shoulders and lower back.
 This is the number one fit mistake I see beginners make.
 Measure your torso before you buy anything.

 2. The Hip Belt Failure